husamettinarabaci/rustExam/en/questions/section-17/question-170.md

 ## 📘 Section: Advanced Patterns
-### 🔹 Category: Matching on References and Dereferencing
+### 🔹 Category: Matching on References and Dereferencing in Patterns
 #### ❓ Question 170: Matching on references and dereferencing in patterns

-Write a Rust function that takes a reference to an integer as input and uses a `match` statement to:
+Write a Rust program that demonstrates how to match on references and how to dereference values in pattern matching.

-- Print "Zero" if the value is 0.
+- Create a variable that holds a reference to an integer.
-- Print "Positive" if the value is greater than 0.
+- Use a `match` statement to match on the reference and print the value.
-- Print "Negative" if the value is less than 0.
+- Show both matching directly on the reference and using dereferencing in the pattern.

-🔧 **Task:** Show how to match on references and use dereferencing in Rust pattern matching.
+🔧 **Task:** Practice matching on references and using dereferencing in Rust pattern matching.